 - 1. From the main menu, select Configure Controller Settings, then select Encryption Manager. - 2.
 Select Manage Encryption Settings, then select User Settings. - 3.
-Modify the User account password, as needed: press Enter; when the pop-up window opens, type the password, then .
+Modify the User account password, as needed: press Enter; when the pop-up window opens, type the password, then press Enter to submit.